 - A-Cup Angst: Ibuki is cute and reasonably endowed for a ~10-year-old.
 Unfortunately, in her class is Rei, who has a figure that could pass for an adult.
 She gets depressed when Rei calls her Pettanko.

-- Though not explicitly discussed, it seems to end as a Reconstruction, with her being quite confident of her body by the beach episode.
+- It ends as a Reconstruction, with her being quite confident of her body by the beach episode.

 - Always Second Best: Ibuki starts off as the 2nd best student in the class (or year - its not clear which), and though her grades climb to match Rei, since Rei is a constant 100% student from the start of the year, mathematically shell never catch up.
 Inverted in that there is no sign she cares, and it is Rei whos feeling all the angst and insecurity.